Janina Borkowski (nee Wysocka) 1926 – 2020

 In lieu of flowers, Janina requested that donations in her memory be made to a charity of your choice or to the Heart & Stroke Foundation.

-To plant a memorial tree in honor of Janina Borkowski, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Janina Borkowski, please visit our Heartfelt Sympathies Store.